juanferfranco/SimulacionInteractivos/docs/_recursos/recursos.rst

 * Licia He. `Web site <https://www.eyesofpanda.com/>`__.
 * Graphic designer Hansje van Halem. `Web site <https://hansje.net/>`__.
 * Anna Carreras. `Web site <https://www.annacarreras.com/about/>`__.
+* variable.io, a generative design and data visualisation studio.
+We are a digital studio based in London working globally with brands, research groups and organizations on new ways of experiencing data; from concept ideation and art direction, to prototyping and production. `Web site <https://variable.io/>`__.

 Books
 --------